abeidahmed/ror-capstone/README.md

 - `cd` into the project
 - Run `git pull origin main`
 - Run `bundle install`
+- Run `yarn install` to install all the npm dependencies
 - Setup your `db` in the `database.yml` and run `rails db:setup`
 - Run `rails s` and visit `localhost:3000`